propublica/sunlight-congress/source/migration.md

 ### committees.getList

-In general, finding legislators is very similar.
+In general, finding committees is very similar.

 **Filtering on fields**